• Level of education

 Syllabus:

-→ algorithmic approach (decompose a problem)
+→ algorithmic approach (breaking down a problem)

-→ search for errors in a code: 'debugging'
+→ searching for errors in code: ‘debugging’

-→ Python as a tool for Science
+→ Python as a tool for science

 → visualization of mathematical functions and numerical data